Oh, Baby! Eating for Pregnancy

 What to limit during pregnancy

-During pregnancy, remember that what you eat, or drink is also consumed
+During pregnancy, remember that what you eat, or drink is also consumed by the baby.

 - Refined Sugar & Fats.
 Reducing sweets and foods high in fat and sugar helps you reduce the risk of gestational diabetes.
 Checking ingredient labels will tell you where unnecessary sugars can be found.

 What to avoid